 Category: Transient Plane Source

 Abstract: Thermally conductive nanoparticles are often added to conventional fluids to improve thermal properties.
 In this paper, the effect of small concentrations of multiwalled carbon nanotubes (MWCNTs) on thermal conductivity over a range of temperatures was tested.
-A Hot Disk TPS 500 Thermal Constant Analyser measured the thermal conductivity of the nanofluids with the transient plane source (TPS) method from 10 to 80 °C. Results showed that thermal conductivity of the nanofluids increased with temperature, and with nanoparticle concentration.
+A Thermal Constant Analyser measured the thermal conductivity of the nanofluids with the transient plane source (TPS) method from 10 to 80 °C. Results showed that thermal conductivity of the nanofluids increased with temperature, and with nanoparticle concentration.
 The nanofluids also showed impressive stability over time; a characteristic that could be used for applications in coolant systems.

 Reference: Johnson Matthey Technology Review, 59, 3 (2015) 199-206